mariallr/amanida/README.md

 The dataset consits in a short list of compounds extracted from *Comprehensive signature of colorectal cancer volatilome and metabolome: A systematic review and meta-analysis.* Mallafré et al. 2021 Article in revision

-Please fill an issue if you have any question or problem!
+Please fill an issue if you have any question or problem :)